virus-warnning/burncpu/README.rst

 Create a dispatcher instace.

+worker_count
-:worker_count: How many threads would be created, 0 means create ([use_core] * 2) threads.
+  How many threads would be created, 0 means create ([use_core] * 2) threads.
+use_core
-:use_core: How many cores would be use, 0 means all cores.
+  How many cores would be use, 0 means all cores. time_limit
-:time_limit: Stop workers after [time_limit] seconds.
+  Stop workers after [time_limit] seconds.

 WorkerDispatcher.dispatch(func, args)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dispatch a function to one of workers randomly.

+func
-:func: Function to call.
+  Function to call.
+args
-:args: Argument list of this function.
+  Argument list of this function.

 WorkerDispatcher.sleep(seconds)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sleep dispatcher for given seconds.

+seconds
-:seconds: Seconds to sleep.
+  Seconds to sleep.
 Dispatcher would not sleep given seconds actually.
   It sleep many times during given seconds, so that system signal (e.g. Ctrl+C) can be handled.

 WorkerDispatcher.join()
 ^^^^^^^^^^^^^^^^^^^^^^^